TheFox/flickr-cli/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

 - The main purpose of this software is to provide a command-line interface for Flickr.
 - The features should not go beyond Flickrs features and functions.
-So the features are limited to those of Flickr.
+So the features of this software are limited to those of Flickr.
 - This list is open.
 Feel free to request features.

 ## Installation